 Underlying all of this is the work of our Data Team, which is based in Belgrade.
 Our colleagues there explore various AI applications, which, in turn, informs our approach to AI research.
 They, for example, gave advice on how to interact with technological companies when looking for off-the-shelf or custom AI solutions in the area of sentiment analysis.
 They also explore, in a very practical way, some of these tools in order to map the global conversation on Al. As part of this, they worked with Microsoft Azure, Open Calais, and IBM Watson to explore the potential of these tools for key topics in diplomatic practice.
 Currently, our data team is monitoring the media reporting on AI (for the time period 2017-2019) from over 100 English-language media sources.
-By the end of 2019, we'll have analyzed over ten thousand news articles and the results will be time period 2017-2019) from media sources.
-By the end over ten thousand news are published in early 2020.
+By the end of 2019, we'll have analyzed over ten thousand news articles and the results will be published in early 2020.